-The Scherer and Weisbrod study shows that it is perhaps not too wise for countries to rely on strengthening patent protection to bring in foreign investment.
-They show that when Italy introduced pharmaceutical patents in the 1970s, the Italian pharmaceutical industry that had been thriving by making generic drugs, largely disappeared.
+The Scherer and Weisbrod study shows that it is perhaps not too wise for large and advanced countries to rely on strengthening patent protection to bring in foreign investment.
+This may explain why, when Italy introduced pharmaceutical patents in 1979, the Italian pharmaceutical industry that had been thriving by making generic drugs, largely disappeared.
+This is just one example, among the possible many, of the IP-miracle not materializing.

-The Lerner study is especially notable, because he examined all significant changes in patent law in all countries over the last 150 years.
-His conclusion?
+The Lerner study is especially notable because he examined all significant changes in patent law in all countries over the last 150 years.
+His conclusion: